 The beginning of the description must be '<MD.TempControl', and the last of the description must be 'MD.TempControl>'.
 The first number '4' gives the number of the following lines to control the temperature.
 In this case you can see that there are four lines.
-Following the number '4', in the consecutive lines the first and second columns give the number of MD steps and a given temperature for nuclear motion.
-The temperature between the interval is given by linear interpolation.
+Following the number '4', in the consecutive lines the first and second columns give the MD steps and a given temperature for nuclear motion.
+The temperature between the MD steps explicitly specified by the keyword is given by linear interpolation.